bobbingwide/oik-clone/README.md

 Prototype for WordPress Multi Site cloned sites

 ## Changelog
+# 0.6
+* Added: Cloning for "attachments"
+* Added: Implements actions for "edit_attachment" and "add_attachment"
+* Added: Both actions invoke oik_clone_lazy_edit_attachment() if the attachment post type supports "publicize"
+* Added: admin/oik-clone-media.php
+* Changed: No longer populating the slaves array with defaults
+* Changed: oik_clone_publicize() now accepts $load_media parameter
+* Changed: Currently the media file is loaded regardless of the value of the $target ID
+* Changed: "media" block is also passed to the server, JSON encoded
+* Fixed: Checking of target ID for the slave
+* Changed: tracing in oik_clone_reply_with_json()
+* Changed: oik_clone_find_target_by_GUID() needs to support finding "attachment"s
+* Changed: oik_clone_attempt_import() will load the media file for attachments.
+* Changed: This is passed to the insert_post
+* Changed: After initial creation oik_clone_update_attachment_metadata() is called
+* Changed: Delete and insert all post meta does not alter _wp_attachment_metadata

 # 0.5
 * Added: target server checks the mapping of posts and applies valid mapping updates.
 * Added: Currently hardcoded for _plugin_ref and "noderef" type fields